Charles-Brammer-Williams/academic-website/content/_index.md

       date_end: ""
       date_start: "2019-08-21"
       description: |2-
-        Majored in Psychology and minored in Statistics and Cognitive Science.
+        Majored in Psychology with two minors in Statistics and Cognitive Science.
-          * Collected data using the Five Factor model form an pool of 43 undergraduate students from Mississippi State.
+          * Collected data using the IPIP-NEO form an pool of 43 undergraduate students.
-          * I am the current Vice President for the MSU Chess Club
           * Analyzed a SNAP food assistance data set of over 1.5 million observations for anomalies
+          * Worked as a research assistant for a NIH funded R15 Grant (Emotion Regulation Study) in a Clinical personality research lab
+          * Programmed and launched Alcohol and Impulsivity study using E-Prime and Amazon Turk for researchers
+          * Assisted with SPSS syntax for a peer's project on the Antagonistic Triad and Risky Sexual Behaviors
       location: Starkville, MS
       title: Undergraduate Student